-Dual Check Valve (DCV): Minimum type of protection required; this type is automatically installed for each new residential connection or service connection that is 1 inch in diameter and smaller which does not present a specific health or pollutant hazard to the system as identified by the AWWB.
+- Dual Check Valve (DCV): Minimum type of protection required; this type is automatically installed for each new residential connection or service connection that is 1 inch in diameter and smaller which does not present a specific health or pollutant hazard to the system as identified by the AWWB.
 This device consists of two internally loaded check valves.
-DCVs are not testable backflow prevention assemblies.
+DCVs are not testable backflow prevention assemblies. - Double Check Backflow Assembly (DCBA): Level of backflow protection typically required for "pollutant" type hazards and as a minimum protection for any connection larger than 1 inch.